 Instant Pot Method

-- Select Sauté.
-Wait 30 seconds and add oil and mustard seeds.
-When the mustard seeds begin to splutter, add curry leaves, ginger and garlic paste, and sauté for 30 seconds.
-Add sliced onions and bell peppers.
-Sauté for a minute.
+- Sauté aromatics: Select Sauté and wait 30 seconds.
+Add oil and mustard seeds; once they splutter, add curry leaves, ginger, and garlic paste, and sauté for 30 seconds.

 Stove top recipe